Hiroshi Yamaguchi: Sei-an City (Commoners’ Quarter)

 I feel I was able to get enough out of the track, but maybe not the right stuff.

-Hiroshi Yamaguchi’s (山口裕史) “Sei-an City (Commoners’ Quarter)” (“西安京 庶民街 其の”) is from is from Ōkami Original Soundtrack, the soundtrack for Clover Studios’ Ōkami.
+Hiroshi Yamaguchi’s (山口裕史) “Sei-an City (Commoners’ Quarter)” (“西安京 庶民街 其の”) is from Ōkami Original Soundtrack, the soundtrack for Clover Studios’ Ōkami.

 I hope you enjoy.